 2. Everything in London is Hidden – So Be Prepared for the Hunt

-Another great thing about these secret bars and restaurants is the fact that there are, well, a secret meaning they are also a great escape from the usual large crowds in London.
+Another great thing about these secret bars and restaurants is the fact that they are, well, a secret, meaning they are also a great escape from the usual large crowds in London.
 With that being said, be sure to look for a few of these secret locations and only share them with your closest friends.

 3. Getting by With a Little Help from Your Friends

 It is true when people say that newly-living in London is not always the easiest thing in the world.
 As we have already covered above, London is an expensive city to live in, and, although public transport is easy and reliable, it is extremely packed due to the fact that almost everyone in town – and out of town – is using it.
 Therefore, it is important to have a good support system with you.
 This is especially nice for the first few days of being in a new city, whether it is London or anywhere else in the world, having a group of friends or relatives around definitely helps make the transition easier and altogether run smoothly.
 It is also nice to have a place to stay in for the first few days before deciding which flat you want to rent out.
 This is especially true since it is important to always check out the neighborhood before officially deciding on a space.

 4. The Social Scene in London is Hard to Compete With

 London offers a large variety of pubs, theaters, happy hours, and, as we now know, many secret cocktail bars and restaurants.
 In addition to all of this, the city of London also offers a large variety of art museums and galleries as well as comedy clubs and so many more artistic scenes for those of us who love to dabble in this kind of scene.
 To make things even better, the museums in London are also free.
 Yes, free!
 Some of these free museums and art galleries include, but are not limited to: